robillardstudio/c-climate-public/README.md

 Description
 -----------

 _The project consists of a data sculpture based on machine learning algorithms, a visualization and a sound installation.
 Made with wood and copper, the data sculpture is composed by a network of thirty two units, each embedding one processor (pi zero wifi) connected to a row of 7 segments LED displays (56 units per row).
+A main device (pi 4) runs the collection of data from Twitter and reads and writes the data on a Data Base.
 This repository concerns the code for the data sculpture._

 ### Structure